IntershopCommunicationsAG/version-recommender-gradle-plugin/README.md

 | STICK     | uses current version             |

 # Supported version patterns and extensions

+Unfortunally not all open source projects using semantic versioning or derived version patterns.
+Therefore the plugin tries to imagine major, minor, patch, increments and release extensions.
+Following patterns are recognized:

 | pattern       | example      | description                                                                                            |
 |---------------|--------------|--------------------------------------------------------------------------------------------------------|